 Scoring Guide: When to Score Goals

 It is hard to cancel moves in Pokemon UNITE.
 Players need good finger coordination, and a lot of time to master it.
-There is a tutorial named Tutorial (Advance 1) available that players can complete to help them understand how the cancel move game mechanic works.
+There is a tutorial named Tutorial (Advance 1) available that players can complete helping them understand how the cancel move game mechanic works.
 Players can always repeat the tutorial even after it is completed.

 |How to Play Tutorials|